skit-ai/tech/_posts/2022-02-06-speech-first-conversational-ai.md

 ---

-These differences lead to gaps that are difficult to bridge and that's what keeps us busy at Skit.
+These differences lead to gaps that are difficult to bridge and that's what keeps us busy at Skit.ai.
 If these problems interest you, you should reach out to us on [join@skit.ai](mailto:join@skit.ai).